mikenemat/plum-probe/README.md

 First you must initialize the local cache: python plum-probe.py --init --username PLUM_ACCOUNT_EMAIL_ADDRESS --password YOUR_PASSWORD

-If that works, you can now take on the logical load IDs printed out and control it (on/off/dim/status).
+If that works, you can take the logical load IDs printed out during init (or with --list) and control it --(on/off/dim/status).
 See the help: python plum-probe.py --help

 You can print the local cache with python plum-probe.py --list